cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 ## cloudify.gcp.nodes.KeyPair
 **Derived From:** [cloudify.nodes.Root]({{< relref "blueprints/built-in-types.md" >}})

-An SSH key-pair which will be uploaded to any Instances connected to it via `cloudify.gcp.relationships.instance_connected_to_keypair`.
+An SSH key-pair that will be uploaded to any instances connected to it via `cloudify.gcp.relationships.instance_connected_to_keypair`.

-Unlike other cloud providers, users are dynamically created on Instances based on the username specified by the uploaded SSH key, so the public key text must include a username in the comment section (keys generated using `ssh-keygen` have this by default).
+Unlike other Cloud providers, users are dynamically created on instances, based on the username specified by the uploaded SSH key. this means that the public key text must include a username in the comment section (keys generated using `ssh-keygen` have this by default).